Which Adhesive Should I Choose For My Print Films?

 Tip: Keep in mind that removable adhesives can “cure” over time, especially under heat or UV exposure, becoming more permanent if left in place for months.

-2. Permanent Adhesive
+2. Permanent adhesive

 Best for: Long-term signage, outdoor applications, vehicle graphics, and industrial use.